ThinkDataEd/curriculum/docs/vocabulary/unit1.md

 ### left-skewed

 !!! note ""
-    the mean is typically less than the median; the tail of the distribution is longer on the left hand side than on the right hand side
+    the mean is typically less than the median; the tail of the distribution is longer on the left-hand side than on the right-hand side

 ### marginal (relative) frequency